Xtremilicious/gameHDR/README.md

 - **Easy Shortcut Creation**: GameHDR simplifies the process of creating desktop shortcuts for games or any executables.
 - **HDR Autostart**: Automatically enables HDR on your monitor when launching the game.
 HDR is disabled on your monitor once the game process ends.
 - **Custom Icons**: Choose custom icons for your game shortcuts to personalize your desktop.

+## How To Use
+Use the GUI executable [here](https://github.com/Xtremilicious/GameHDR/releases/tag/release) to generate HDR shortcuts for any game or executable.

+**OR**

+Use CLI to use the `hdr.ps1` file directly.

 ## How It Works